 If you don’t have something to compare to, try to closely inspect the body of the key itself.
 Are there signs of damage to the key, for example, twists or bends?
 If you notice physical damage on the key, it is likely the source of your frustration.

-A broken or bent key might be able to be worked back into place by a repair expert, such as those at Champion Lock & Safe Company.
+A broken or bent key might be able to be worked back into place by a repair expert.
 You’ll just need to bring it in to see.

 Replacing a Broken Car Key